agamjolly/covidplasma/README.md

 The purpose of this app is to aid the Government of India with its plasma support system.

-<h6>Contributors &mdash; Harsh Arora, Agrim Gupta, Agam Jolly.
+<h6>Contributors &mdash; Harsh Arora, Agrim Gupta, Agam Jolly, Abhinav Sharma.